I’ve worked with a lot of writers

 I call it “The Story Swamp”

-I’ve seen so many writers flounder in half-baked concepts and screwed up, samey stories now … Yet those who’ve resisted temptation to dive straight in have ADVANCED through their drafts and out the other side to their next one … What’s more, those well-thought-out drafts have got them stuff (options, credits, places on schemes and initiatives) the ones stuck in the “story swamp” could only dream about.
+I’ve seen so many writers flounder in half-baked concepts and screwed up, samey stories now … This is invariably because they have resisted planning their stories.
+Yet those who’ve resisted temptation to dive straight in have ADVANCED through their drafts and out the other side to their next one!

-When I say “research”, so many writers shudder.
+When I say “planning”, so many writers shudder.
 I see them balk at the idea, as if research is the killer of all spontaneity.
 But it’s not!
-It can even ADD to your creativity.
+It can even ADD to your creativity!!
+(YES REALLY).

 “It’s a new take on X”